aosabook/500lines/event-web-framework/draft.markdown

 - It also tracks any `\r\n\r\n` sequences so that we can later detect complete requests.
 - Finally, any error results it returns an `:eof` to signal that `process-ready` should discard this particular connection.

-The `buffer` type is a CLOS _class_.
+The `buffer` type is a CLOS [_class_](http://www.gigamonkeys.com/book/object-reorientation-classes.html).
 Classes in CLOS let us define a type with fields called `slots`.
 We don't see the behaviours associated with `buffer` on the class definition, because (as we've already learned), we do that using generic functions like `buffer!`.

 `defclass` does allow us to specify getters/setters (`reader`s/`accessor`s), and slot initializers; `:initform` specifies a default value, while `:initarg` identifies a hook that the caller of `make-instance` can use to provide a default value.

-NOTE: Generic functions can specialize on types that aren't classes, right?
-The example of `port` from the first method definition didn't seem like it was a class.
-I get the impression that classes are just giving us some syntactic sugar over common operations on structs.

 ```lisp
 	(defclass buffer ()